-We would like to inform your Excellency's Government that a similar letter has been transmitted to the Government of the United Kingdom of Great Britain and Northern Ireland.
+We would like to inform your Excellency's Government that a similar letter has been transmitted to the Government of Myanmar.

 Please accept, Excellency, the assurances of our highest consideration.

 Mary Lawlor Special Rapporteur on the situation of human rights defenders